sanbir/p2p-safe-onboarding-web-demo/README.md

 npm run dev
 ```

-Then open the app, connect a wallet, and click **Onboard**.
-The sdk prompts for two transactions.
-On success the UI shows:
+Then open the app and follow the steps:

-- Safe address
-- Roles address
-- Predicted P2pSuperformProxy address
+1. **Deploy Safe**
+2. **Set permissions** (optionally enter tokens to approve for the proxy)
+3. **Transfer tokens to Safe** (ERC-20 transfer from caller to Safe)
+4. **Transfer tokens to owner** (ERC-20 transfer from Safe back to its owner; accepts an existing Safe address)

+On success the UI shows Safe address, Roles address, and predicted P2pSuperformProxy address.

 ## Building